westphae/stratux/content/index.md

 You can watch a video of my flight testing the AHRS in my Bonanza V35B.
 My phone is on the left showing the Stratux Webpage UI AHRS indicator.
 Dual Aspens are on the right.
-Currently it indicates a bit too much bank and the pitch indications are not very accurate.
+Currently the pitch indications are not very accurate.
 But the fundamental issues of AHRS are solved and the indications are close enough to reality to be useful.
 *The project is definitey still in BETA!*